List of selected works

 As a publicist, she writes for music magazines Harmonie, Opus musicum, Hudobne rozhledy and Slovenska hudba.

-She also collaborates occasionally on projects of the Czech Radio 3 (Vltava).
+She occasionally collaborates on projects of the Czech Radio 3 (Vltava).

 In the fall of 1998, Lenka Nota co-founded (together with Katerina Ruzickova and Marketa Dvorakova) the women composers group HUDBABY (MusiCrones).
 In 2003 and 2009, Nota produced the group’s two CDs